porsche-design-system/porsche-design-system/packages/storefront/src/pages/browser-notifications/introduction.md

 # Introduction

-## Install
+## Browser Notification Partials

-We provide different partials to inform the user about supported browsers and/or not supported browser configuration like disabled cookies.
+We provide different browser notification partials to inform the user about supported browsers and/or not supported browser configuration like disabled cookies.
 Partials are utility functions that return static code or markup that is very dynamic (e.g. contains hashed file names).

 The partials are provided in the `@porsche-design-system/browser-notification` package.